Great Roadside Burger Joints

 What started as a visitor center for the area in 1936, the Teepee reputedly began selling hot dogs in 1937 and expanded to burgers sometime in the 1940s, says owner Jessee Nickerson.
 He says the restaurant was a hit with dam employees, who could grab a bite to eat and also cash their paychecks.
 The restaurant hasn’t changed much, with its Coca-Cola and neon-arrow signs, and a teepee atop the roof.

-When in the area, also don’t miss Billy Burgers in the remote town of Wilbur, Woody’s Drive-In in Moses Lake and Humdinger Drive-In in Wallace.
+When in the area, also don’t miss Billy Burgers in the remote town of Wilbur, Woody’s Drive-In in Moses Lake and Humdinger Drive-In near Wallace, Idaho, in Kellogg.
 Each serve up nostalgia on a plate.

 No doubt we have failed to mention some local favorites.
 There’s no bad time to step back in time at a classic drive-in.